opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

     count of trees in the GBT model, where ``K`` is the output classes count (equal to one in case of a regression).

-   :param shrinkage: Regularization parameter (see :ref:`Training the GBT model`).
+   :param shrinkage: Regularization parameter (see :ref:`Training GBT`).

    :param subsample_portion: Portion of the whole training set used for each algorithm iteration.
     Subset is generated randomly.
 For more information see